Gauge-Independent Emission Spectra and Quantum Correlations in the Ultrastrong Coupling Regime of Open System Cavity-QED: Gauge-Independent Master Equations: Dipole Gauge and Coulomb Gauge Forms

 \subsection{Simple Generic Model for Cavity-Bath Leakage}

-Let us first consider a general bath (or reservoir) that interacts with the system of interest (e.g., the cavity mode) {\em weakly} -- see Fig.~\ref{fig:system} for a simple schematic of a typical cavity-QED system with system-bath leakage.
+Let us first consider a general bath (or reservoir) that interacts with the system of interest (e.g., the cavity mode) {\em weakly}{, as shown schematically in Fig.~\ref{fig:system} of the main text}.
 The bath is described in the usual way by a collection of harmonic oscillators ($\hbar=1$),

 where $b_k$ and $b_k^\dagger$ are bosonic annihilation and creation operators.

 A simple model for a single cavity interacting with the bath can be written as follows:

 where $\lambda_{k}$ represent the coupling strengths (assumed real), which are model specific, and $\Pi$ is a gauge-dependent system operator linear in the canonical quantization variables, the form of which we specify based on physical considerations in the following sections.
 In the interaction picture, we have